AnirbanDas07/Rubberducky/CONTRIBUTING.md

 ## 📬 Contact

-For any questions or issues, please open an issue on GitHub or reach out via [your contact info].
+For any questions or issues, please open an issue on GitHub or reach out via [@AnirbanDas07 ].

 ---